Gene Rayburn: Early life

-Rayburn was born in Christopher, Illinois, the younger of two children of Croatian immigrants Mary A. Hikec (August 14, 1897 – April 29, 1985) and Peter Pero Jeljenić (January 17, 1887 – December 26, 1918).
-In an episode of Match Game ‘74, Rayburn spoke Serbo-Croatian with a contestant and mentioned that his parents were born in what was then Yugoslavia.
+Rayburn was born in Christopher, Illinois, the younger of two children of Croatian immigrants Marija "Mary" Hikec (August 14, 1897 – April 29, 1985) and Petar "Pero" Jeljenić (January 17, 1887 – December 26, 1918).
+In an episode of Match Game ‘74, Rayburn spoke Croatian with a contestant and mentioned that his parents were born in what was then Yugoslavia.
 His father died when Rayburn was an infant.
 Mary moved her family to Chicago; it was there she met Milan Rubessa.
 She married Rubessa on November 10, 1919, and gave her son the name Eugene Rubessa (/ruːˈbeɪʃə/).
 He had an elder brother, Alfred, who was killed when Rayburn was a child and a younger half-brother, Milan Rubessa Jr.

 Rayburn graduated from Lindblom Technical High School and attended Knox College.
 He was senior class president at Lindblom and acted in the plays Robert of Sicily and Mrs. Wiggs of the Cabbage Patch.

 An aspiring actor and opera singer, Rayburn moved to New York City but was unable to find stage work.
 He found a job as a page and tour guide at NBC studios at 30 Rockefeller Plaza instead.
 After three years in that position, Rayburn began announcing at various radio stations, eventually landing back in New York at WNEW.
 He enlisted in the United States Army Air Forces and served in World War II.
 Gene chose the stage name "Rayburn" by randomly sticking his finger in the phone book.